childcare-staff

 • Read and be accountable for YMCA, state licensing standards, policies and procedures.

-• Supervise to ensure the safety of each child in your direct care at all times.
+• Supervise to ensure the safety, well-being, and inclusion of each child in your direct care at all times.
 Adhere to small group/ratio established by the state licensing.

-• Plan and oversee the implementation of a variety of camp activities; ensure activities are age appropriate and contribute to the overall growth and development of the campers.
+• needs Plan and oversee the implementation of a variety of camp activities; Adapt to ensure activities are appropriate and contribute to the overall growth and development of the campers.

-• Monitor and train staff to ensure effective implementation of programs and activities.
+• Assist with staff training related to inclusion and diverse abilities support.
 Ensure staff adherence to all policies and procedures.
 Coach and train staff in providing a quality camping experience.

 • Ensure effective use of all resources, including staff.